Finnegans Wake: Dramatic and musical adaptions

 Luciano Berio set much to Joyce, and was an admirer of Finnegans Wake, but only one of his pieces, A-Ronne (1975) directly refers to it (heard in the vocal fragment "run", derived from "riverrun").
 Influenced by Berio, British composer Roger Marsh set selected passages concerned with the character Anna Livia Plurabelle in his 1977 Not a soul but ourselves for amplified voices using extended vocal techniques.
 Marsh went on to direct the unabridged (29 hour) audiobook of Finnegans Wake issued by Naxos in 2021.

 The Japanese composer Toru Takemitsu used several quotes from the novel in his music: its first word for his composition for piano and orchestra, riverrun (1984).
 His 1980 composition for violin and orchestra is called Far calls.
 Coming, far! taken from the last page of Finnegans Wake.
 Similarly, he entitled his 1981 string quartet A Way a Lone, taken from the last sentence of the work.

 André Hodeir composed the jazz cantata Anna Livia Plurabelle (1966).
 Scottish group The Wake's second album is called Here Comes Everybody (1985).
 Phil Minton set passages of the Wake to music, on his 1998 album Mouthfull of Ecstasy.
-In 1965 American experimental filmmaker Mary Ellen Bute directed a film adaptation of Joyce's novel under the title Passages from Finnegans Wake.
-In 2011 German band Tangerine Dream released his instrumental album Finnegans Wake, inspired by the novel.
+In 2011 German band Tangerine Dream released the instrumental album Finnegans Wake, inspired by the novel.
 In 2015 Waywords and Meansigns: Recreating Finnegans Wake [in its whole wholume] set Finnegans Wake to music unabridged, featuring an international group of musicians and Joyce enthusiasts.